-Lynn began with a thank you and a reminder that the Development Committee exists to help the Board achieve its goals.
+Lynn began with a thank you and a reminder that the Development Committee exists to help the Board achieve its responsibility to provision ASOR to achieve its mission.

 - Annual Fund: the goal is \$140,000.
 So far, we have raised \$25,333. - ASOR is special-the percentage of members who give beyond above their dues is huge-upward of 40%. - We've set for ourselves the highest goal ever for the 2025 fundraising initiative-\$5 million.
-We are at \$4.3 million. - If you have not yet decided how you will support this initiative, there is still time.
-Lynn mentioned the white form with 2 sides: Call to action pledge form, Legacy gift pledge (percentage, or a specific amount). - ASOR can spend \$250K because of the success of the campaign. - The Development Committee recommended to the Executive Committee that we have a party to celebrate ASOR's 125th year. and conversations are ongoing as to who might we invite to anchor and celebrate this moment.
+We are at \$4.55 million. - If you have not yet decided how you will support this initiative, there is still time.
+Lynn mentioned the white form with 2 sides: Call to action pledge form, Legacy gift pledge (percentage, or a specific amount). - ASOR can give \$250K annually to support the work of ASOR members because of the success of the campaign. - The Development Committee recommended to the Executive Committee that we have a party to celebrate ASOR's 125th year. and conversations are ongoing as to who might we invite to anchor and celebrate this moment.